Web Content Display (Global)

 No.

 The use of ChatGPT and other generative AI tools is not appropriate for use in external exams.
-For 2023, the security settings for the SACE Exam Browser have been raised to the highest setting, and additional testing will continue to verify that generative AI tools are blocked in e-exam settings.
+The SACE Exam Browser undergoes regular vigorous testing to verify that generative AI tools are blocked in e-exam settings.

 Verification and trust of assessment is a shared partnership between students, schools and the SACE Board.
 Exams are an extension of the trust and verification in established policies and practices.
 Raising the security settings of the e-exam platform is one method that will support existing academic integrity policies and the active invigilation of examinations.